A soft active matter models explains spiral epithelial cell migration on in-vivo corneas

 Abstract

 The mammalian cornea constantly regenerates its outer epithelial layer.
-Cells lost by abrasion are replaced by division of both corneal epithelial cells and populations of stem cells around the corneal periphery, the limbus.
-Limbal-derived epithelial cells migrate into the cornea, retaining equal cell loss and replacement rates (the 'XYZ hypothesis').
-This process leads to a striking stable spiral cell motion pattern across the corneal surface, with a central vortex.
-Here, we show that the emergence of the spiral pattern can be explained by the interplay of the position of the limbus, cell division, extrusion, and collective cell migration along the curved surface of the cornea.
-Using dissected LacZ mosaic murine corneas, we inferred the flow field on the curved surface by following stripe edges, revealing a tightening spiral.
-To explain the flow fields, we developed a cell-level, in silico model of the mouse cornea.
-Corneal epithelial cells were treated as mechanically soft, self-propelled particles with density-dependent proliferation and extrusion rates, and noisy alignment of the direction of migration.
-Even without any global guidance cues, the model predicted that migration patterns form stripes and spirals closely recapitulating those in the experiment.
-To understand the origin and properties of this flow field, we complemented the particle-based model with a continuum description of cell flux on the cornea that generalises the XYZ hypothesis of steady-state balance between cell divisions and extrusions.
-The work, therefore, demonstrates how the physics of swarms on curved surfaces can provide quantitative explanations of biological processes at the tissue scale.
+Cells lost by abrasion are replaced by division of both corneal epithelial cells and stem cell populations around the corneal periphery, the limbus.
+Limbal-derived epithelial cells migrate into the cornea, maintaining equal rates of cell loss and replacement (the ‘XYZ hypothesis’).
+This process produces a striking stable spiral cell motion pattern across the corneal surface, with a central vortex.
+Here, we show that this spiral pattern can be explained by the interplay of limbus position, cell division, extrusion, and collective cell migration along the curved corneal surface.
+Using dissected LacZ mosaic murine corneas, we inferred the surface flow field by following stripe edges, revealing a tightening spiral.
+To explain these flow fields, we developed a cell-level in silico model treating corneal epithelial cells as soft, self-propelled particles with density-dependent proliferation and extrusion rates, and noisy alignment of migration direction.
+Even without global guidance cues, the model predicted stripes and spirals closely recapitulating experiment.
+A complementary continuum description generalised the XYZ hypothesis.
+Spiral formation was robust to curvature changes, but not topology, and sensitive to limbal stem cells and flocking alignment, showing how swarm physics on curved surfaces can explain tissue-scale biological processes.

 Related articles